mathbess/weedDist/manuscript.md

 We tested four kernel curves to represent the process *D* (@eq:s) of weed dispersion (\*@tbl:eq).
 The Gaussian and exponential [@Austerlitz2001] distribution are frequently used to represent spatial dynamics and hence biological dispersal.
 However, due **DO**, these curves may not represent dispersal properly [@Clark1998].
 As our model works in a landscape scale, long distance dispersal events are important to consider.
-Weibull [@Tufto1997;@Weibull1951] et 2Dt [@Clark1999] curves were then implemented to try and represent the long distance dispersal by the leptokurtosis and long tail form.
+Weibull [@Tufto1997;@Weibull1951] and 2Dt [@Clark1999] curves were then implemented to try and represent the long distance dispersal by their leptokurtosis and long tail form.

 Table: Kernel curves to calculate the probability of seed dispersal, the parameter assumptions and the distribution form. {#tbl:eq}